apache/openwebbeans/readme/README.txt

 ﻿-------------------------------
-Apache OpenWebBeans 2.0.17
+Apache OpenWebBeans README
 -------------------------------

 Welcome!

-Thanks for downloading and using OpenWebBeans.
+Thanks for downloading and using Apache OpenWebBeans.

-This document is a "Getting Started Guide" for OpenWebBeans.
+In short OWB

-This document is based on the 2.0.8 release of Apache OpenWebBeans.
+This document is a "Getting Started Guide" for the latest release OWB.

 --------------------------------
 What is Apache OpenWebBeans?